 Not a holiday we typically celebrate, but certainly one I can appreciate and Let the Good Times Roll~ an excuse to eat and enjoy a cocktail, which also goes hand-in-hand with the Super Bowl!

-Since I automatically think of a Muffaletta when I think of New Orleans, I found a recipe for Muffaletta Tortellini Salad from Food Network.
+Since I automatically think of a Muffaletta when I think of New Orleans, I found a recipe for Muffaletta (or Muffuletta) Tortellini Salad from Food Network.
 I substituted some pasta for half the tortellini called for, and a made a few additions to make an ‘everything but the kitchen sink’ recipe, like New Orleans herself, with the blending of cultures and cuisines.

 8 oz. refrigerated cheese tortellini or combination tortellini and spiral shaped pasta (I used 4 oz. spinach tortellini & 4 oz. rotini pasta)

 1 pint grape tomatoes, halved